-In this work, we focus on testing the performance of the Gaussian Boson Sampler Borealis \cite{XanaduQAdv}, which recently claimed quantum advantages and has been made available on the cloud on Xanadu Cloud \cite{Xanadu} and on Amazon Braket \cite{Braket}.
+In this work, we focus on testing graph theory based methods to assess the operation of a Gaussian Boson Sampler in the presence of experimental noise.
+As a testbench system for this analysis, we employed the Gaussian Boson Sampler Borealis \cite{XanaduQAdv}, which recently claimed quantum advantages and has been made available on the cloud on Xanadu Cloud \cite{Xanadu} and on Amazon Braket \cite{Braket}.
 Some properties of the device have been recently investigated in Ref. \cite{BorealisValQCS} by remote users.
 The authors measured the quadrature coherence scale to find genuine signatures of the features of single-mode bosonic systems in the phase space representation.
-Here, we applied a validation approach to assess the device operation.
-In particular, we used the method based on graphs feature vectors \cite{TairaGBS} to exclude that Borealis samples collected in a real experiment subjected to noise can be compatible with some relevant classically-simulatable modes, that is, thermal, coherent, squashed or distinguishable particles samplers.
+Here, we analyze the capabilities of the method based on graphs feature vectors \cite{TairaGBS} to exclude that Borealis samples collected in a real experiment subjected to noise can be compatible with some relevant classically-simulatable modes, that is, thermal, coherent, squashed or distinguishable particles samplers.
 First, in Section \ref{sec:Background} we will provide background information on Gaussian Boson Sampling.
 Then, in Section \ref{sec:Structure} we will review the main features of the structure of Borealis.
 After that, in Section \ref{sec:Interfacing} we will explain the process for interfacing with Borealis, while finally in Section \ref{sec:Results} we will analyze the collected data and perform the validation of Borealis against the aforementioned alternative models.